An American Odyssey: Harvesting Madaké Bamboo in the Southeast

 Me with Jim on left and with Keiji on right, 2010 and 2011

-My search for these precious plants continued in 2010, taking me from the physical world to a digital one.
-While scouring the internet, I found the website of Jim Mortensen, a passionate advocate of growing bamboo.
+My search for these precious plants continued in 2010.
+While scouring the internet, I found the website of Jim Mortensen who’s a passionate advocate of growing bamboo.
 His site was a revelation, showcasing massive, thriving Madaké groves he had identified in his area.
 I reached out, full of hope, only to discover my path was blocked by the ghost of a past visitor.

-Upon arriving, I was met by my host at his home, a sanctuary surrounded by bamboo groves of many different types.
+Upon arriving, I was met by my host at his home which is surrounded by bamboo groves of many different types.
 Jim then led me to the Madaké groves, and nothing could prepare me for their scale.
 Stepping into them felt like passing through a magic portal, instantly transporting me back to the mountains of Japan.
-In an act of incredible kindness, Jim and his son even offered to help with the harvest—a gesture so generous that I had to politely refuse.
-This was my pilgrimage, my work to do.
+In an act of incredible kindness, Jim and his son even offered to help with the harvest which was a gesture so generous that I had to politely refuse.

 The harvest itself was immensely satisfying.
-My father joined me, and together we gathered a significant haul, enough to leave Jim and his son impressed by our efficiency.
-But it was a mindful harvest—respectful and measured.
+My father joined me and together we gathered a modest yet significant haul.
+It was enough to leave Jim and his son impressed by our efficiency but far from the decimation of the groves that the previous “shakuhachi maniac” threatened to carry out.
+Nope, our harvest was respectful and measured.
 There was no thought of filling a moving truck, only of taking what was needed with gratitude.

-At the end of our time together, Jim told me he was glad he’d taken that chance.
+At the end of our time together, Jim told me he was glad he’d taken that chance on me.
 His trust was the greatest gift of all, and I remain eternally grateful for it.

-After moving near Asheville, NC, later in 2010, my search led me to a man named Keiji Oshima.
-On a mountain in Hendersonville, Keiji-san had built his home and spent decades cultivating a sanctuary of Madaké bamboo.
-A master craftsman himself, he graciously allowed me to harvest from his groves, where each stalk is marked by age, ensuring it is taken only at its peak.
-After a tour of his immaculate farm, we returned to his enormous warehouse — a library of potential, where hundreds of bamboo poles rest in various stages of drying, waiting to be split for his masterfully woven baskets.
+After moving near Asheville, NC in late 2010, my search led me to a man named Keiji Oshima.
+On a mountain in Hendersonville, Keiji-san had built his home and spent decades cultivating a sanctuary of Madaké and many other bamboo species.
+A master craftsman himself, he graciously allowed me to harvest from his groves where each stalk is marked by age, ensuring it is taken only at its peak.
+After a tour of his immaculate farm, we returned to his enormous warehouse where hundreds of bamboo poles rest in various stages of drying, waiting to be split for his masterfully woven baskets.

 Meeting Keiji-san deepened my appreciation, but it also ignited my curiosity.
 How did these plants travel an ocean to put down roots so far from home?
 This question sent me down a historical rabbit hole, where I discovered an unlikely saga of pioneers and philanthropists.